Oremiro/PikTestTask/README.md

 1. I've added assets/users.tsv inside Debug dir, so probably on your machine tests aren't going to work
 2. There are some scripts inside Api.Tests/HttpRequests that you can run for test api
 3. My git push was always on all tests had passed
+4. I've tested ps files on locally running IIS server, not that one, that exposing docker-compose